ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_Spring/en.md

 4. The maps for each round will be announced by the mappool selectors on the official stream, on the Saturday before the actual matches take place.
 5. Players need to schedule their match time before the start of the match every week.
    - Players with special time requirements need to contact the organiser in advance.
 The organiser does not guarantee that anyone's request will be met, and players need to properly communicate with the referees.
-6. Every week, the referee creates a multiplayer room at the fixed times, and the players who need to play a match could enter the room.
+6. Every week, the referee creates a multiplayer room at fixed times, where players who need to play a match can enter the room.
 7. There is **no warm-up phase** for the match.
 8. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements **must not** be used to alter core gameplay mechanics.